matthewbdaly/generator-skellington/README.md

 * `grunt build` - will clean up, run JSHint, concatenate and minify your JS and CSS, and place the compiled app in the `app/` directory.
 * `grunt server` - will run the build task, and start up the development server.
 On any change, it will re-trigger the build task and reload the page automatically.
-* `grunt deploy` - will build the app and deploy it to the server via FTP
+* `grunt deploy` - will build the app and deploy it to the server via FTP, providing you have set the FTP settings when the generator was first run.

 The following third-party libraries are included:

 * jQuery
 * Modernizr

+If you're conversant with Grunt and Bower, you should have no difficulty adding additional libraries if required.